 View the full (and very complex) document here

 These should be seen as starting points, not the end of the conversation.

-For example, the Foxhound is reported as only having Level 2 protection but given the complimentary design of all the features I think it would be arguably a better place to be than for example, an older design at a similar level.
+For example, the Foxhound is reported as only having Level 2 protection but given the complementary design of all the features, I think it would be arguably a better place to be than for example, an older design at a similar level.